fer-rum/fer-rum.github.io/_posts/2017-11-06-on_error_handling.markdown

 * In companies, especially smaller ones, economic pressure can force the developers to get as much functionality done as fast as possible.
 No time remains for doing proper error handling and checking the code for potential pitfalls.
 * Academic projects suffer from a similar symptom.
 The code needs to be working as fast as possible to get the associated paper ready before the deadline.
 No one expects this code to be used anywhere else.
 * And last but not least there are the spare-time open source projects which are mostly driven by the pure desire to get something done.
-This is a limited resource as well and often not sufficient to cover the boring task of seaching for all the places where the code might break.
+Such motivation is a limited resource as well and often not sufficient to cover the boring task of seaching for all the places where the code might break.

 # My Conclusions